 (5) To make all laws that are necessary and proper to regulate commerce among the several States but shall not be construed to include the power to regulate or prohibit any activity that is confined within a single State regardless of its effects outside the State, whether it employs instrumentalities therefrom, or whether its regulation or prohibition is part of a comprehensive regulatory scheme; but Congress shall have power to regulate harmful emissions between one or more States, and to define and provide for punishment of offenses constituting acts of war or violent insurrection against the Federation.
 Intrastate or domestic commerce which occurs solely within the geographic borders of an individual State shall only be subject to the exclusive control of the State Legislature unless they, by law, enable any Federal regulation of commerce law.

 (7) To coin money, regulate the value thereof and of foreign coin; charter, insure, and regulate banks and other financial institutions that operate across two or more States; and to establish a Central Bank overseen by the Department of the Treasury to carry out these powers.
+The Central Bank shall be an independent corporate legal entity in the performance of its functions and the exercise of its powers but subject to public audit.
+The Central Bank shall not engage in fiat banking practices, have the power to issue currency, and be responsible for the formulation, conduct, and implementation of Federal monetary policy.
+All nationally-chartered financial institutions shall be subject to rules and regulations based on professionally recognized regulatory and prudential standards for finance, audits, and to implement monetary policies set by the Central Bank.

 (8) To provide for the punishment of counterfeiting the securities and current coin of this Federation.

-(9) To fix the standards of weights, measures, the national flag, and other national emblems or symbols and Congress or the States may pass laws to protect the flag or other national emblems or symbols from desecration.
+(9) To fix the standards of weights, measures, time zones, the national flag, and other national emblems or symbols and Congress or the States may pass laws to protect the flag or other national emblems or symbols from desecration.

 (10) To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.